ADHD: Is What You Eat Slowing You Down?

 But do you know that what you eat — the quality of your diet — can affect symptoms of ADHD and that certain foods can improve your symptoms?
 Did you know that these foods can slow your brain down, allowing you to make better decisions?

 It’s true.
 In fact, studies show certain foods can be as powerful as medications in calming and slowing down the racing minds and bodies of those with ADHD.
 But before revealing these ADHD superfoods — and why they work so well — we should discuss the unique characteristics of ADHD.

 Though everyone loses focus or is hyperactive at times, those with ADHD exhibit an ongoing pattern of inattention and/or hyperactivity severe enough to interfere with everyday life and development.
 Those who suffer from ADHD may exhibit just a few symptoms of the disorder, and these symptoms may range from mild to severe.
 Here is a brief overview of the general meaning of the three aspects of ADHD: inattention, hyperactivity, and impulsivity.

-Impulsivity: This person often takes risks without thinking about the consequences.
-They also make impulsive decisions, and they typically have an inability to delay gratification.
+- Impulsivity: This person often takes risks without thinking about the consequences.
+They also make impulsive decisions, and they typically have the inability to delay gratification.

 Here are examples of some of the most common behaviors for inattention and hyperactivity/impulsivity.